 - Pulls this on Number One and his co-conspirators when they think they've got the game already won by controlling his company, and thus, the Noblesse System and Juiz.
 Just when Number One thinks he's won total control of the game, Mr. Outside/The Supporter finally makes his first money expenditure as a Seleção, by quietly having the remaining players Juiz Super computer and A.I.
 Networks loaded up on trailers, and kept out of Number One's control by having them constantly moving around Japan.

 The mysterious woman who helps the twelve Seleção and aids them with their various requests, no matter how absurd they may be.
 She is actually an artificial intelligence in the form of twelve devices disguised as cargo truck trailers which are constantly moved around for protection.
 Juiz appears to have twelve different personalities to suit the Seleção.

-Karmic Death: Kondo's wife believes he is having an affair with Juiz and she kills him in revenge.
+- Karmic Death: Kondo's wife accidentally receives a text he meant to send to his mistress and she stabs him in revenge.

 Seleção No. 5.
 Dr. Hiura is a brain surgeon who uses all of his money and is the second Seleção to be eliminated although he is the only one to be personally eliminated by the Supporter.
 Takizawa tracks him down to a state-of-the-art hospital for the elderly where he is the chief executive.
 A kind middle-aged man, Dr. Hiura embraces his known fate, having played the game not to save Japan but to rather improve the hospital systems.
 He mimics a phone call from Mr. Nobody to inform Takizawa of their involvement in the game.